jheising/lambpack/readme.md

     -V, --version  output the version number
     -q, --quiet    quiet mode
-    -i, --include-aws  include your own aws-sdk (if you depend on it), otherwise the Lambda globally installed version will be used
+    -f, --flatten  flatten the lambda path so the resulting handler is at the root of the zip -i, --include-aws  include your own aws-sdk (if you depend on it), otherwise the Lambda globally installed version will be used
     -h, --help     output usage information